 Mongolian Red Cross Society Secretary General Bolormaa Nordov said:

 “Dzuds are devastating for the herder families who rely on their animals for almost everything, whether it’s meat and milk for food, or the cashmere and skins they sell to buy supplies or pay school fees.
 Losing their animals mean they can quickly fall into poverty.”

 “Without support, extreme winter brings misery, hunger and hardship for thousands of families forcing many to move to squatter settlements outside Ulaanbaatar, our capital.
 This anticipatory action allows us to help some of the most at-risk people before the harsh winter sets in.”

-The unwelcome news of the coming dzud has triggered the release of nearly 290,000 Swiss francs (about 314,000 US dollars) from the IFRC’s Disaster Relief Emergency Fund.
+The unwelcome news of the coming Dzud has triggered the release of nearly 290,000 Swiss francs (about USD314,000) from the IFRC’s Disaster Relief Emergency Fund.
 This will allow the Mongolian Red Cross to support 2,000 herder families in a bid to prevent major stock and economic loss through the distribution of cash grants and animal care kits.

 IFRC’s Regional Forecast-Based Financing Coordinator, Raymond Zingg, said:

 “The goal of Forecast-based Financing is to anticipate disasters, prevent their impact as best as possible to reduce human suffering and losses.
 The key element is to agree in advance to release financial resources if a specific forecast threshold is triggered.